 Montreal truly is a magical city, and aside from all the sightseeing you’ll want to do there are also lots of sports-related attractions.

 The Montreal Canadiens are one of the most beloved hockey teams in Canada, and the atmosphere inside the Bell Centre is electric each time this NHL team hits the ice.
 For a blast from the past, head to the Montréal Olympic Stadium (Parc Olympique) to view any number of sporting events which take place there throughout the year.

 The Montreal Alouettes football team plays during the spring and summer, and the city also hosts F1 racing each year.
 In fact, the Montreal Grand Prix is the biggest sporting event in Canada attracting more than 100-thousand people per day, which makes for quite the party.
 Can’t make it there in person?
-Keep the fun going by taking part in online sports betting in Canada to place a wager on who you think will make it around the track first!
+Keep the fun going by heading to one of the live casinos.

 Calgary has a reputation for being the ‘wild west’ of Canada, and it’s also known as playing host to the 1988 Winter Olympics.
 There are plenty of sports-related legacy projects as a result, including Canada Olympic Park where you can see the ski jump and even go for a lightning-fast ride down the bobsled track.

 Going to a Calgary Flames game is a must-do for hockey fans, as the Scotiabank Saddledome is one of the loudest arenas in the league, which also hosts lacrosse games and concerts.
 To get your football fix head up to McMahon Stadium, to catch the Stampeders CFL team in action.